YashRajurkar07/Tic_Tac_Toe/Readme.md

 4. If all 9 squares are filled and no player has won, the game ends in a draw.
 5. Use the **Restart** button to start a new game.

+## ⭐ If You Liked this Project, Feel Free to Give it a Star!